anselrognlie/educational_materials/src/references/programming-with-python/thinking-about-variables.md

 id(2): 4460698080
 ```

 Again, the values you see on your own computer will differ.
 The point to notice is that both before and after the assignment to `a[0]`, both `a` and `b` are referring to the same list!
-And as before, we see that the first entry in that list starts as reference to the value `1`, and after the assignment to `a[0]`, "both" lists have their first entries updated to refer to the value `2`.
+And as before, we see that the first entry in that list starts as a reference to the value `1`, and after the assignment to `a[0]`, "both" lists have their first entries updated to refer to the value `2`.

 We can see this in the following diagram.